Trump says he’ll meet Putin in Alaska next week

 Trump, who’d acknowledged frustration with Russia’s president in recent months for drawing out the conflict, seemed more optimistic for the prospect of a peace deal Friday.
 And he signaled he’s focused primarily on negotiating an end to the hostilities as soon as possible.

-“The European leaders want to see peace,” Trump told reporters at the White House.
+“The European leaders want to see peace,” Trump told reporters at the White House before announcing the Alaska meeting.
 “President Putin, I believe, wants to see peace, and Zelensky wants to see peace.”

 He later added: “My instinct really tells me that we have a shot at” peace.